chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

     <tr>
       <th>Value</th>
         <td>categorical with <code>str</code> categories.
 An assay based on 10X Genomics products SHOULD either be <a href="http://www.ebi.ac.uk/efo/EFO_0008995"><code>"EFO:0008995"</code></a> for <i>10x technology</i> or <b>preferably</b> its most accurate child.
 Other assays SHOULD be the most accurate child of either <a href="http://www.ebi.ac.uk/efo/EFO_0002772">EFO:0002772</a> for <i>assay by molecule</i> or <a href="http://www.ebi.ac.uk/efo/EFO_0010183">EFO:0010183</a>  for <i>single cell library construction</i>.<br><br>
         If there is not an exact match for the assay, clarifying text MAY be appended in parentheses to the most accurate term.
-For example, the sci-plex assay could be curated as <code>"EFO:0010183 (sci-plex)"</code>.<br><br>Recommended keys for specific assays:
+For example, the sci-plex assay could be curated as <code>"EFO:0010183 (sci-plex)"</code>.<br><br>Recommended values for specific assays:
           <br><br>
           <table>
           <thead>